H571567/SemesterProject_Deep_Learning/ReadMe.md

 ## Marine fouling

+When I first this project I had the dataset in a folder in my google drive.
+Either use this method or zip like in thw two others.

 This is from one of the mini-project I did.
 In this notebook I first mounted my google drive to retrieve the dataset.
 After that I used ImageDataLoaders.from_folder() to create the dls.
 After doing some training with Resnet34 I already got a high accuracy at 91% and stop training.
 In the end of the project I used cofusion_matrix to get an overview over Actual/Predicted.

 After that I exported the model and tested it with widgets in the app notebook of the project.